ximarketing/ximarketing.github.io/class/DM/0a7487be048eb10cdc3dc3812a0a7b3570e91f74/index.md

 Welcome to the **Digital Marketing** class!

+- Instructor: Xi Li, Associate Professor of Marketing and Associate Professor of Innovation and Information Management
-You can download the software for the course here: [R](https://cloud.r-project.org/) and [Tableau Public](https://public.tableau.com/en-us/s/)
+- You can download the software for the course here: [R](https://cloud.r-project.org/) and [Tableau Public](https://public.tableau.com/en-us/s/)

 Lecture 1: Introduction to Digital Marketing